Main / Edit / History / / Users Area

 http://www.mybank.com/?sid=1234564435

-Now publish a link http://attckers_site.com/ on the www.mybank.com web site.
-The innocent user clicks on this link the attacker get user's session id in the Referrer HTTP header.
-Now attacker can go to www.mybank.com add ?sid=1234564435 to the URL and transfer all users money to his account.
+Now publish a link http://attackers_site.com/ on the www.mybank.com web site.
+When the innocent user clicks on this link, the attacker gets the user's session id in the Referrer's HTTP header.
+Now the attacker can go to www.mybank.com add ?sid=1234564435 to the URL and transfer all of the user's money to his account.

-So don't reinvent the wheel, use CppCMS session mechanism that handles this in safely for you.
+So don't reinvent the wheel, use CppCMS's session mechanism that handles this safely for you.

 Client side storage considerations (Replay attack)

-Client side storage is very useful as it allows to keep all the data at the client side without need of keeping tack of file system or using DB for the session storage.
+Client side storage is very useful as it allows you to keep the user data client side without needing to keep track of file system, or use a database for session storage.

-This is especially critical for high performance applications.
+This is especially useful for high performance applications.

-However client side storage has one important security problem - we have no way to invalidate it by anything else then timeout.
+However client side storage has one important security problem - we have no way to invalidate it by anything way other than a timeout.

-Consider a situation were we playing a game where on each level we need to select a one answer from 4.
+Consider a situation where we're playing a game where on each level we need to select one answer from four.

-Now consider user had made a mistake.
-Now he is not pleased and he restores his previous cookie and now goes to the same level again - returns back in time.
+Now consider the user has made a mistake.
+He is not pleased and he restores his previous cookie and goes back to the same level again - he 'winds back time'.

 Server side storage

-When using server side storage on file system, it is very good idea to change the default directory that CppCMS stores sessions in /tmp/cppcms_sessions to some other location so it would be harder to to access this data in case of security exploits on maybe some other parts of program.
+When using server side storage on a file system, it is a very good idea to change the default directory that CppCMS stores sessions in /tmp/cppcms_sessions to some other location so it would be harder to access this data in case of security exploits on maybe some other part of the program.

 For example if the attacker gets the listing of this directory he would know all session ids in the system.